 Troy is a medium-sized city located in the state of Alabama.
 With a population of 19,126 people and five constituent neighborhoods, Troy is the 32nd largest community in Alabama.

-Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Troy is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Troy who work in office and administrative support (17.40%), teaching (9.91%), and management occupations (6.94%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Troy is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Troy who work in office and administrative support (14.32%), teaching (11.49%), and sales jobs (9.88%).

 Troy is a small town with a large college student population.
 Because of this, there is a real youthful, hip vibe to the place, and much of the life in the town is centered on the college.
 This has helped Troy to buck the trend of other small towns that have suffered declining populations over the past 20 to 30 years.
 Spending by students, and faculty and staff jobs, are a big part of the local economy.

 Troy is an extremely ethnically-diverse city.
 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troy include English, Irish, German, and Scots-Irish.
+Important ancestries of people in Troy include African, English, German, Irish, and Italian.

 The most common language spoken in Troy is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Vietnamese.